johnfedoruk/bangular/aio/content/guide/upgrade.md

 ### Creating the _AppModule_

 Now create the root `NgModule` class called `AppModule`.
-There is already a file named `app.module.ts` that holds the AngularJS module.
+There is already a file named `app.module.ts` that holds the BangularJS module.
 Rename it to `app.module.ajs.ts` and update the corresponding script name in the `index.html` as well.
 The file contents remain: